We are dispatched thus to the weekend right after this, and I hope it's a great one for you wherever you are.

 So far, so good.

-That just that doesn't seem right at all.
+That doesn't seem right at all.

-And this guy's employer is the city.
+And this guy's employer is the city, which means the taxpayers.

 And I don't know.

-Like guys, just fly the plane.
+Like, guys, just fly the plane.

 I mean, I don't know.

-That's uh I I'd this guy I think he has an absolute right to do what he has done.
+This guy, I think he has an absolute right to do what he has done.

-Uh but but it may not be one of those rights issues.
+But it may not be one of those rights issues.

 You tell me.